 - interfere with witnesses or evidence.

+These risks are known as bail concerns.
 If the court deems the accused to pose an unacceptable risk to the community or to bail conditions, bail likely will be refused.

 The criminal justice system takes bail very seriously, and for good reason.
 In 2015, 17-year-old Masa Vukotic was murdered in a reserve in Doncaster, Melbourne, by a man with a history of violence against women.
 The murderer, Sean Price, was out on bail despite being charged with violent crimes and threatening behaviour.
 In 2017, Teresa Bradford was murdered by her husband, who was also out on bail following an assault on her.
 Bradford was not even aware that he was back on the streets.
 These terrible stories emphasise why bail is important, what an “unacceptable risk” to the community or an individual is, and what can happen if this isn’t adhered to appropriately.